aritchie/userdialogs/readme.md

 v8.x Supports ONLY .NET 6 target
 * .NET for Android (major target 12)
 * .NET for iOS
 * .NET for MacCatalyst

+v9.x Supports ONLY .NET 8 target
+* .NET for Android
+* .NET for iOS
+* .NET for MacCatalyst